Osorkon21/Bossfall/Bossfall ReadMe.txt

         - All magic items have been modified.
 They have different names, enchantments, and/or durabilities.

+    QUESTING:

+        - A Bossfall mini-tutorial quest activates when starting a new game.

     SHOPS:

         - Horses and Wagons are expensive.

+        - General Stores buy armor.

         - Store quality ("Rusty Relics", "Sturdy Shelves", etc.) determines what items are available.
 Best-in-slot weapons and armor and fancy or expensive-looking items are not in low quality shops.